WTVZ-TV

-WTVZ-TV (channel 33) is a television station licensed to Norfolk, Virginia, United States, serving the Hampton Roads area as an affiliate of MyNetworkTV.
-Owned by Sinclair Broadcast Group, the station maintains studios on Clearfield Avenue in Virginia Beach, and its transmitter is located in Suffolk, Virginia.
+WTVZ-TV (channel 33) is an independent television station licensed to Norfolk, Virginia, United States, serving the Hampton Roads area and having a secondary affiliation with MyNetworkTV.
+Owned by Sinclair Broadcast Group, the station maintains studios on Office Square Lane in Virginia Beach, and its transmitter is located in Suffolk, Virginia.

 WTVZ signed on September 24, 1979, as the second independent station in the Hampton Roads area.
 It was owned by a consortium of local investors known as the Television Corporation of Virginia.
 The investors soon formed a station group: Television Corporation Stations, later TVX Broadcast Group, which was headquartered in Norfolk.
 WTVZ was immediately competitive in local ratings and battled with the more religiously oriented WYAH-TV throughout the 1980s.
 As with other TVX stations, it joined Fox at its launch in 1986.

 TVX sold WTVZ to its general manager, Charles A. McFadden, in 1989; at the time, the company was selling smaller stations to reduce debt.
 McFadden's group, later known as Max Television, dallied with the possibility of producing a local newscast for the station throughout the early 1990s but never followed through.
 Sinclair acquired WTVZ in 1995; that year, Fox announced it would move its affiliation to WVBT (channel 43) in 1998 due to a business dispute with Sinclair.
 The station then joined The WB in 1998 and MyNetworkTV in 2006.

 History

 TVX ownership

 In 1976, the Television Corporation of Virginia was formed in response to what its backers perceived as the need for another television station in the Norfolk area.
 After reaching an agreement to share the tower of public television station WHRO-TV, the group applied to the Federal Communications Commission (FCC) and received a construction permit for WTVZ-TV in June 1978.
 Two FCC commissioners dissented from the award because some of the investors in TVX—including Martha Davis, wife of future Virginia lieutenant governor Dick Davis—had holdings in Norfolk AM and FM radio stations; Television Corporation successfully argued that the addition of a new UHF station, first minority ownership of a local TV station, and integration of ownership and management outweighed these concerns.
 It also pointed to the fact that other attempts at commercial UHF television in Hampton Roads had failed economically.
 The investors secured the services of John A. Trinder, general sales manager at CBS affiliate WTAR-TV, and Tim McDonald, who had last been programming Washington independent WTTG, to help run the new WTVZ; McDonald required six months of coaxing to be lured away from Washington.
-The station aimed to offer counterprogramming to the existing network affiliates, reach the children's market (which Trinder and McDonald felt underserved), and provide facilities for local commercial production.
+The station aimed to offer counterprogramming to the existing network affiliates, reach the children's market (which Trinder and McDonald felt was underserved), and provide facilities for local commercial production.